Loading...

 Corktown contains some of the oldest Victorian row-houses in Toronto.
 Some of these houses date back to the 1850’s and 1860’s.
 These former workers’ cottages can be found on the quaint narrow laneways that are discreetly tucked away off the main streets.
 Many new developments are in the works, including live-in work studios, condominium lofts and professional offices, all of which has helped to revitalize the entire neighbourhood.

-9B Gilead Pl listed and sold by Shane Carslake – (c) Photo by M.H. exclusively for SHANE
+9B Gilead Pl listed by Broker Shane Carslake – (c) Photo by Mitchell Hubble exclusively for SHANE

 The Derby Lofts (c) Photo by SHANE Maps exclusively for SHANE Maps